-1 Introducing Acronis[®] Disk Director[®] 11 Advanced
+1 Introducing Acronis[®] Disk Director[®] 11 Home

-Acronis® Disk Director® 11 Advanced is a powerful and easy-to-use tool for managing disks and volumes on local and remote machines.
+Acronis® Disk Director® 11 is a powerful and easy-to-use tool for managing disks and volumes.
 With a comprehensive set of operations, you can organize your hard disk and volume configuration for optimal performance, while keeping your data safe.